'Dirty skewers' flourish in Hanoi, customers crowd from street vendors to buffet restaurants

 VietNamNet•23/03/2025

-Eye-catching dishes at "super cheap" prices attract young people.
+Eye-catching dishes, "super cheap" prices attract young people.
 Hanoi has many streets, mainly around colleges and universities, where many mobile fried skewer carts are concentrated, such as Nguyen Chi Thanh (Dong Da district), Tran Duy Hung, Phan Van Truong (Cau Giay), Nui Truc (Ba Dinh), Nguyen Quy Duc, Trieu Khuc, Phung Khoang market (Thanh Xuan)...

-Fried skewers and stone-grilled sausages are popular in Nha Xanh market (Cau Giay), a familiar shopping place for many university students in the area.
+Fried skewers and stone-grilled sausages are popular in Nha Xanh market area (Cau Giay), a familiar shopping place for many university students in the area.

-The Food Safety Department (Ministry of Health) said that 70-80% of street food, including snacks at school gates, is found to be contaminated with E. coli bacteria.
+The Food Safety Department ( Ministry of Health ) said that 70-80% of street food, including snacks at school gates, is found to be contaminated with E. coli bacteria.
 This is a type of bacteria that causes diarrhea, intestinal diseases and cholera.
 With street foods like fried skewers, diners should be careful to avoid health risks.

 Comment (0)